 VIII.
 So Roll with the Punches

 It is not a coincidence that Conservatives on the Right value authority and tribalism more than the liberty and equality of Liberals on the Left.
-Yet it is a myth that the latter are driven or controlled more by emotion than the former.
+The former is the natural result of looking at the world through the lens of fear as if doing so is a virtue.
+It is a myth, therefore, that the Left is driven or controlled more by emotion than the Right.
+Far from it.
 In truth, as Jonathan Haight has pointed out, our emotional brain is the elephant we all ride, and our rational brain is largely the press secretary that rationalizes and defends the choices our emotional-elephant brain makes.
-And all power comes to the circus leader who knows how to train and direct that elephant, especially in the fog of uncertainty.
+And all power comes to the circus leader who knows how to use fear to train and direct that elephant, especially through the smokescreen of uncertainty.

 As Meredith Marple explained, “you cannot make someone see clarity when they find comfort within their fog.”
 Human political history is a ten-thousand-year war of brains between the rich and the poor,” as Aravind Adiga wrote in The White Tiger, and sacred words are often the fog that the former uses to both gaslight the latter into obedience and moralize poverty, injustice, and inequality.
 As such, every generation must fight the same battles again and again.
 There’s no final victory,” as Tony Benn explained, “just as there is no final defeat, just the same battle to be fought over and over again.
 So toughen up, bloody toughen up.”
 Because it’s not about how hard you can hit,” as Rocky Balboa said, “It’s about how hard you can get hit and keep moving forward.”

-What’s important to remember about this time through which we now pass, is this: First, Christian Nationalism is actually the reaction of an entitled few against the progress of equality, for fanaticism always defends its privilege by championing inequality in the name of “freedom.”
+Here’s what’s important to remember about all of this: First, Christian Nationalism is actually the reaction of an entitled few against the progress of equality for the many, for fanaticism always defends its privilege by championing inequality in the name of “freedom.”
 Ironically, that’s even what the South proclaimed as it condemned Lincoln’s emancipation proclamation.
 Second, that it’s not whether you get knocked down from a punch, as Vince Lombardi said, “it’s whether you get up.”
 Third, as Trump told Woodward in that same interview in 2016, when things get rough, “you have to roll with the punches.”
 Lastly, “when everything seems to be going against you,” as Henry Ford explained, “remember that the airplane takes off against the wind, not with it.”
 And the wind that rises now is the collective breath of every generation who breathed, from their first to their last, ever longing to be free.

 Comments